 Trueness/Precision and Relative Repeatability Standard Deviation:

 Precision- Relative Reproducibility Standard Deviation (RSDR): The relative standard deviation of test results obtained under repeatability conditions.
 Repeatability conditions are conditions where test results are obtained with the same method, on identical test items, in the same laboratory, by the same operator, using the same equipment within short intervals of time.
-Acceptance Criterion: The relative repeatability standard deviation should be ≤25% over the whole dynamic range of the method.
+Acceptance Criterion: The relative repeatability standard deviation should be ≤25% over the whole dynamic range of the PCR method and ≤15% for an ELISA method.

 Trueness: The closeness of agreement between the average value obtained from a large series of test results and an accepted reference value.
 The measure of trueness is usually expressed in terms of bias.
-Acceptance Criterion: The trueness should be within ±25% of the accepted reference value over the whole dynamic range.
+Acceptance Criterion: The trueness for a PCR result should be within ±25% of the accepted reference value over the whole dynamic range.
+For protein-based methods, trueness should be within ±15% or better.

-These parameters can be tested using CRMs at 2-3 known LMO concentrations.
-They are analysed by comparing the data obtained from 2 sets of extracted material each of which is analysed using PCR that is tested in duplicates on each of 4 different PCR plates, therefore at least 16 data points are collected per concentration of CRM, as shown in figure XX.
+These parameters can be tested using RMs at 2-3 known LMO concentrations.
+For PCR they are typically analysed by comparing the data obtained from 2 sets of extracted material each of which is analysed using PCR that is tested in duplicates on each of 4 different PCR plates, therefore at least 16 data points are collected per concentration of CRM, as shown in figure XX.

 Figure XX: Schematic representation of the experimental design for the analysis of trueness/precision and relative repeatability standard deviation indicating the number of replicates for each sample.
 Source: http://gmo-crl.jrc.ec.europa.eu/doc/ENGL%20MV%20WG%20Report%20July%202011.pdf